wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.7 - Application Performance Management/Demo 2.7.md

  ![](<media/browse_mrp_around.png>)

- [Explain that there is presently a performance problem and that this page is very long to load]
+ [Explain that there is presently a performance problem and that this page is very slow to load]

  ![](<media/long_dealers_loading.png>)

- [Explain that since we do not have a lot of time for the demo we will immediately modify the code that causes this and we'll check out how APM fits into that later]
+ [Explain that since we do not have a lot of time for the demo we will immediately modify the code that causes this to start a new build/deployment and we'll check out how APM is setup in the meantime]

-0. Navigate to the working folders of your PartsUnlimitedMRP code in a code editor (such as VSCode).
+0. Navigate to the working folders of your PartsUnlimitedMRP repo in a code editor (such as VSCode).

- > We know that in our case that this performance problem is when we ask for the dealers so this must come from
+ > We know that this performance problem happens when we ask for the dealers so this must come from
  > the dealers controller or the dealers repository

 0. Find the `getDealers()` method in `./src/Backend/OrderService/src/main/java/smpl/ordering/controllers/DealerController.java` that is causing slow performance.